JasonConger/jasonconger.github.io/_pages/about-jason-conger.md

 I enjoy speaking on a multitude of technology topics.
 Here are some of my most recent speaking engagements:

+## 2022

+* Splunk .conf22
+    * Debug Deep Dive: Using Visual Studio Code to Debug Splunk Code Wherever It Runs
+    * Using an IDE for Splunk Development and Debugging
+* Splunk Global Partner Summit
+    * Beyond Add-on Builder (AoB)
+    * Navigating the Clouds with Splunk

 ## 2021

 * [Carahsoft](https://carahsoft.com/){:target="_blank"} Webinar with Splunk and Microsoft